-As we begin to better understand the causes and effects of anthropogenic climate change, energy-efficient buildings have become more popular than ever due to their reduced environmental impact and lower operating costs.
+As we begin to better understand the causes and effects of climate change, energy-efficient buildings have become more popular than ever due to their reduced environmental impact and lower operating costs.

 Benefits of Sustainable Building Design

-Now that we know the what and why of sustainable building design, let’s talk more in-depth about some of the advantages of implementing green building practices during and after the initial construction process.
+These are some of the advantages of implementing green building practices during and after the initial construction process.

 Reduced Environmental Impact

-As we’ve already alluded to, the main benefit of sustainable building design is that it reduces a structure’s overall environmental impact, both at the time of construction and throughout its life cycle.
+The main benefit of sustainable building design is that it reduces a structure’s overall environmental impact, both at the time of construction and throughout its life cycle.
 Green buildings are designed to offset their carbon emissions and waste production by generating their own renewable energy, recycling resources (e.g. water), and minimizing routine maintenance.

 Improved Indoor Air Quality